clo4/nix-dotfiles/README.md

 to be clear, I don't have the money to do right now) I can't make any updates to my WSL config.
 So that's on pause.
 My Mac, which was already my main device, is now my only device... yay.

+## Commit messages

+I prefer to use the format of conventional commits but with tags that make sense in this context.

+- For changes to host-specific configuration, use the label `<host>:`, e.g. `macmini:`
+- For changes to common configuration, use either `home:` or `host:` depending on what is changing.
+- For changes to program configuration, use the name of the program, e.g. `fish:`
+- For changes to modules, use the name of the module, e.g. `hammerspoon:`